Last Updated on February 21, 2022 by Anne-Marie

 Besides being nutritious and delicious, this yogurt parfait recipe is a terrific way to use up leftover quinoa from dinner the night before.

-Best of all, Fruit and Yogurt Parfait with Quinoa can be eaten by anyone on the following special diets – like low FODMAP as well as gluten free and dairy free.
+Best of all, Fruit and Yogurt Parfait with Quinoa can be eaten by anyone who is gluten free and dairy free or a low FODMAP diet for IBS.

 You can also serve this fun yogurt parfait as an afterschool snack or wholesome dessert.

 A fruit and yogurt parfait that’s IBS friendly

 For this breakfast parfait, I chose to use not very ripe bananas because I’m on a low FODMAP diet for my IBS.

 A yogurt parfait that’s gluten free and sugar free

 Sweetening: I added a little brown sugar to the quinoa.
 Real maple syrup would work nicely, too, and is a low FODMAP sweetener.